Belgium · tool

 Moules-frites

-Mussels steamed in white wine, celery, and onions, served with a generous portion of crispy Belgian fries.
-It's a quintessential Belgian comfort food that showcases the country's love for seafood and potatoes.
+Mussels cooked in white wine, celery, and onions, served with a generous portion of crispy, double-fried Belgian fries.
+It's the quintessential Belgian comfort food, best enjoyed on a chilly evening.

 Stoemp

-A rustic mashed potato dish mixed with various vegetables like carrots, leeks, or kale, often served as a side or a main with sausages or pork belly.
-It's the ultimate Belgian peasant food, simple yet flavorful.
+A hearty mashed potato dish mixed with one or more vegetables like carrots, leeks, or kale, often served with sausage or bacon.
+It's peasant food elevated, showcasing the simplicity and richness of Belgian home cooking.

-Belgian endives wrapped in ham, baked in a creamy béchamel sauce, and topped with melted cheese.
-This dish offers a delightful balance of bitter, savory, and creamy flavors.
+Belgian endives (chicons) wrapped in ham, baked in a creamy béchamel sauce, and topped with melted cheese.
+This is a comforting, slightly bitter and sweet dish, a testament to Belgian ingenuity with simple ingredients.

 Where locals eat — best neighborhoods

-Elegant and sophisticated, famous for its antique shops and high-end chocolate boutiques.
+Elegant and historic, known for its antique shops and high-end chocolatiers.

 Dietary notes